Why Is Alcohol So Addictive?

 Tolerance

 With regular alcohol consumption, the body becomes tolerant to its effects, meaning that larger amounts are needed to achieve the same level of intoxication.
 This tolerance is a result of the brain’s adaptation to the presence of alcohol, adjusting neurotransmitter production and receptor sensitivity.
+For example, a person who starts with a couple of drinks to feel relaxed might find themselves needing several more over time to reach the same state, illustrating the body’s adjustment to alcohol.

 Withdrawal

 When someone with a high level of alcohol dependence stops drinking, they may experience withdrawal symptoms.
 These can range from mild (anxiety, tremors) to severe (seizures, delirium tremens).
 The discomfort of withdrawal often drives individuals to continue drinking to avoid these unpleasant symptoms, perpetuating the cycle of addiction.
+Here’s an example: an individual might start drinking in the morning, not to get high, but to stave off the shaking hands and anxiety that accompany withdrawal.

 Genetic and Environmental Factors